 • Mexico returned to the #1 position as an international destination for Americans, bumping Canada to 2nd place.

 • Mexico returned to the top 10 international destinations world wide in 2013.

 • 81 Americans were reported murdered in Mexico in 2013, up from 71 in 2012.
+That is also DOWN from the 114 in 2011.
 That is a homicide rate 1/8th that of the US average and a little more than 1/4 of the Canadian average.
 You are significantly less likely to be murdered on vacation in Mexico than at home.

 • The vast majority of the murders in Mexico in the last 7 years are directly related to the drug trade, and are not against tourists.